tinyredinc/notes/real_estate/cofund_reif_ts.md

 ## Transferability of Units

 Units cannot be transferred without the consent of the General Partner, subject to certain conditions and compliance with securities laws.

-## Asset Managers

-The Fund expects to retain affiliated asset managers to manage and provide services related to the properties in the portfolio.

 ## Committees